dstapp/apple-store-notifier/README.md

 Exchange `MONITORED_STORES` in the `docker-compose.yml` with a list of the Stores that you want to watch, then adjust `PUSHOVER_TOKEN` and `PUSHOVER_USER` to get notified.

+Easiest do run as a docker-compose project with `docker-compose up -d` afterwards.

 1 minute polling delay seems to be fine and I don't get blocked with three Apple Stores being queried.